Hurricane Dora forms in the Pacific off Mexico's coast

-MIAMI (AP) - Hurricane Dora has formed in the Pacific off Mexico's southwestern coast.
+MIAMI - Hurricane Dora has formed in the Pacific off Mexico's southwestern coast.

 The hurricane's maximum sustained winds early Monday are near 80 mph (129 kph) with some strengthening likely before weakening is expected to begin Tuesday.